kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_mutability.md

 To append a new element to a list, we use the list's `append` method, which takes the new value as an argument.

 :::{admonition} Function vs method
-We already saw what is a [function](python_functions.md): a subprogram that can process arguments and return a result.
+We already know what is a [function](python_functions.md).
+It is a subprogram that can process arguments and return a result.

 ```
 output = function(input)
 ```

-A method is a special type of function that is specific to a given variable type.
-It is called with the variable, using the dot `.` operator:
+A method is a special type of function that is only available for a given variable type.
+It is called using the variable itself, using the dot `.` operator:

 ```
 output = input.method()
 ```

+Methods sometimes modify the variable itself, which is the case with `append` and ` extend`.

 :::

 ```{code-cell} ipython3